xieyuheng/inner/persons/charles-sanders-peirce/illustrations-of-the-logic-of-science/6-deduction-induction-and-hypothesis.md

 so-called major premise lays down this rule; as, for example, _All men are mortal._ The other or minor premise states a case under the rule;
-as, _Enoch was a man._ The conclusion applies the rule to the case and states the result: _Enoch is mortal._ All deduction is of this character; it is merely the application of general rules to particular cases.
+as, _Enoch was a man._ The conclusion applies the rule to the case and states the result: _Enoch is mortal._

+All deduction is of this character; it is merely the application of general rules to particular cases.

+- **Xie:** Think about proofs-as-programs and propositions-as-types,

+  > the application of general rules to particular cases.

+  means application of function to argument, or composition of functions;
+  and the phrase "particular cases" can even capture subtype relation.

 Sometimes this is not very evident, as in the following:

     All quadrangles are figures,
     But no triangle is a quadrangle;
     Therefore, some figures are not triangles.

 But here the reasoning is really this: